al3jandrosg/cinder/doc/source/configuration/block-storage/drivers/hp-msa-driver.rst

 HPE MSA Fibre Channel and iSCSI drivers
 =======================================

-The ``HPMSAFCDriver`` and ``HPMSAISCSIDriver`` Cinder drivers allow the HPE MSA 2050, 1050, 2040, and 1040 arrays to be used for Block Storage in OpenStack deployments.
+The ``HPMSAFCDriver`` and ``HPMSAISCSIDriver`` Cinder drivers allow the HPE MSA 2060, 1060, 2050, 1050, 2040, and 1040 arrays to be used for Block Storage in OpenStack deployments.

 System requirements
 ~~~~~~~~~~~~~~~~~~~

-To use the HP MSA drivers, the following are required:
+To use the HPMSA drivers, the following are required:

-- HPE MSA 2050, 1050, 2040 or 1040 array with:
+- HPE MSA 2060, 1060, 2050, 1050, 2040 or 1040 array with:

   - iSCSI or FC host interfaces
-  - G22x firmware or later
+  - G22x, V270 or I100 firmware or later

 - Network connectivity between the OpenStack host and the array management
   interfaces